colab/colab/docs/source/user.rst

 .. attribute:: COLAB_TEMPLATES

-   :default: None
+   :default: () (Empty tuple)

    Colab's extra template folders.
-Use it to add plugins template files.
+Use it to add plugins template files, and remember to use the app hierarchy, e.g if your app name is example, then you should put your templates inside ``COLAB_TEMPLATES/example``.
+   You can also use it to overwrite the default templates, e.g. if you want to overwrite the default footer, you simply need to add a file named ``footer.html`` to the folder where ``COLAB_TEMPLATES`` points to.

 Extra Static Folders
 ++++++++++++++++++++

 .. attribute:: COLAB_STATIC

-   :default: None
+   :default: [] (Empty list)

    Colab's extra static folders.
 Use it to add plugins static files.
+It's used the same way COLAB_TEMPLATES is.
+Use it to overwrite or add your own static files, such as CSS/JS files and/or images.

 Settings
 --------